-Speakers: Carsen Stringer, Eve Marder, Konrad Kording, Randy L Buckner
+Speakers: Carsen Stringer, Konrad Kording, Randy L Buckner

 This symposium will illustrate both the promises and potential pitfalls of increasing availability of “big data” at many scales that can be used to understand brain and behavioral functions across species.
-The first three talks will illustrate a range of use cases where very high dimensional data is being used to generate novel insights in the function of neural systems and how these generate behavior.
-The final talk will illustrate some of the challenges we face in this new era, ranging from the need to restructure training, how do we share data and credit in ways that incentivize the process, and how do we best focus our resources to optimize the balance of breath and depth in data generation and analysis.
+The first two talks will illustrate a range of use cases where very high dimensional data is being used to generate novel insights in the function of neural systems and how these generate behavior.
+The final talk will illustrate some of the opportunities of big data in the era of physical distancing, and how open data science and online data resources offer a unique means to continue and advance science.

 TALK 1: HIGH-DIMENSIONAL STRUCTURE OF SIGNAL AND NOISE IN 20,000 NEURON RECORDING

 Carsen Stringer, Howard Hughes Medical Institute, Janelia Research Campus